 Kasia Souchen: 00:01 Hello and welcome to 15 minutes to change the world.
 Where in 15 minutes.
 You can learn a bit more about the world and how you can help change it.

 Today we look into food waste here at home and around the world.
-Did you know that 1.3 trillion tons of food are wasted every year?
+Did you know that 1.3 billion tons of food are wasted every year?
 This amounts to $1 trillion of wasted or lost food, those numbers and amounts are difficult to imagine.
 Put it this way, if wasted food was a country, it would be the third largest producer of carbon dioxide in the world after the US and China.
 Just one quarter of all wasted food could feed the 821 million under nourished people around the world who suffer from hunger.
 So how does throwing out a few leftovers or that lettuce that has gone off affect our community, our environment and the world?

 Chef Jagger Gordon joins us today to talk about food waste.
 He's a renowned chef, founder of feed it forward, a program created to make use of unsold food, otherwise destined for landfill and founder of the first ever pay what you can restaurant and grocery store in Toronto.
 Thank you for joining us today Jagger and welcome